A parallel priority queue with fast updates for GPU architectures: Abstract

 \section{Abstract}

-The high computational throughput of modern graphics processing units (GPUs) make them the de-facto architecture for high-performance computing applications.
-However, to achieve peak performance, GPUs require highly parallel workloads, as well as memory access patterns that exhibit good locality of reference.
-As a result, many state-of-the-art algorithms and data structures designed for GPUs sacrifice work-optimality to achieve the necessary parallelism.
-Furthermore, some abstract data types are avoided completely due to there being no corresponding data structure that performs well on the GPU.
-One such abstract data type is the priority queue.
+The single-source shortest path (SSSP) problem is a well-studied problem that is used in many applications.
+In the parallel setting, a work-efficient algorithm that additionally attains $o(n)$ parallel depth has been elusive.
+Alternatively, various approaches have been developed that take advantage of specific properties of a particular class of graphs.
+On a graphics processing unit (GPU), the current state-of-the-art SSSP algorithms are implementations of the Delta-stepping algorithm, which does not perform well for graphs with large diameters.
+The main contribution of this work is to provide an algorithm designed for GPUs that runs efficiently for such graphs.

-Many well-known algorithms rely on priority queue operations as a building block.
-While various priority queue structures have been developed that are parallel, cache-aware, or cache-oblivious, none has been shown to be efficient on GPUs.
-In this paper, we present the \struct, a parallel, cache-efficient data structure designed for modern GPU architectures that supports standard priority queue operations, as well as bulk update.
+We present the parallel bucket heap, a parallel cache-efficient data structure adapted for modern GPU architectures that supports standard priority queue operations, as well as bulk update.
 We analyze the structure in several well-known computational models and show that it provides both optimal parallelism and is cache-efficient.
-We implement the \struct and, using it, we solve the single-source shortest path (SSSP) problem.
-Experimental results indicate that, for sufficiently large, dense graphs with high diameter, we out-perform current state-of-the-art SSSP algorithms on the GPU by up to a factor of 5.
-Unlike existing GPU SSSP algorithms, our approach is work-optimal and places significantly less load on the GPU, reducing power consumption.
+We implement the parallel bucket heap and use it in a parallel variant of Dijkstra's algorithm to solve the SSSP problem.
+Experimental results indicate that, for sufficiently large, dense graphs with high diameter, we outperform the current state-of-the-art SSSP implementations on an Nvidia RTX 2080 Ti and Quadro M4000 by up to a factor of 2.8 and 5.4, respectively.